Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

-of simplicial presheaves over augmented Artinian cdgas. \end{prop} \begin{proof} We explain briefly how \cite[Theorem 0.1]{Yal3} can be transposed in the context of simplicial presheaves of cdgas.
+\begin{proof} We explain briefly how \cite[Theorem 0.1]{Yal3} can be transposed in the context of simplicial presheaves of cdgas.
 The identification of the homotopy fiber of the forgetful map

 with the simplicial presheaf $\underline{P_{\infty}\{X\}}$ follows from the two following facts.
-First, we can identify it pointwise with $Map(P_{\infty}\otimes A, End_{X\otimes A}^{Mod_A})$, where $End_{X\otimes A}^{Mod_A}$ is the endomorphism prop of $X\otimes A$ in the category of $A$-modules.
-This comes from the extension of \cite[Theorem 0.1]{Yal3} to $A$-linear $P_{\infty}$-algebras, which holds true trivially by replacing chain complexes by $A$-modules as target category in the universal functorial constructions of \cite[Section 2.2]{Yal3} ($A$-modules are equipped with exactly the same operations than chain complexes which are needed in this construction: directs sums, suspensions, twisting cochains).
-Second, for any morphism of cdgas $f:A\rightarrow B$, the tensor product $(-)\otimes_A B$ induces an isomorphism of simplicial sets
+First, we can identify it pointwise, for any cdga $A$, with $Map(P_{\infty}\otimes A, End_{X\otimes A}^{Mod_A})$, where $End_{X\otimes A}^{Mod_A}$ is the endomorphism prop of $X\otimes A$ in the category of $A$-modules.
+This comes from the extension of \cite[Theorem 0.1]{Yal3} to $A$-linear $P_{\infty}$-algebras, which holds true trivially by replacing chain complexes of $\mathbb{K}$-modules by dg $A$-modules as target category in the universal functorial constructions of \cite[Section 2.2]{Yal3} ($A$-modules are equipped with exactly the same operations than chain complexes which are needed in this construction: directs sums, suspensions, twisting cochains).